 This low-growing member of the Bellflower family prefers dry places.
 It is particularly common on clifftops and heaths, where it copes well with strong winds.
-It prefers acid soils and is absent from calcareous substrates.
+Sheep's-bit favours acid soils and is so absent from calcareous substrates.

 The first flowers appear in May and blooming continues into September.
 Sheep's-bit is usually at its best from late June until early August.

-This plant is sometimes confused with Devil's-bit Scabious, a somewhat coarser but otherwise similar wild flower.
+Sheep's-bit is sometimes confused with Devil's-bit Scabious Succisa pratensis, a somewhat coarser but otherwise similar wildflower.
 The leaves of Sheep's-bit are long and narrow, while those of Devil's-bit Scabious are more oval.
 Although so similar in appearance these two wildflowers come from different families: Devil's-bit Scabious belongs to the Teasel family - Dipsacaceae.

-The specimens on this page were photographed on the Pembrokeshire Coast Path in spring.
+The specimens shown on this page were photographed on the Pembrokeshire Coast Path in spring.